Normani Wows Wearing Off-The-Shoulder Blue Gown & Red Gloves For ‘Teen Vogue’

 “YESSS QUEEN!
 Look at you serving,” a fourth admirer commented.

 Having an impact on her loyal social media audience with her choice of fashion is nothing new for Normani.
-As previously reported by The Inquisitr, she slayed a sexy bridal look for Rihanna’s Savage X Fenty show.
-Normani wowed in a white bra with lace detailing.
-She paired the outfit with a mesh knit slip skirt and latex stockings of the same color.
-Normani completed her ensemble with strappy heels and long white gloves while wrapping a sheer veil over her head.
-She sported her dark wavy shoulder-length hair down with a full fringe and accessorized with a jeweled necklace.
+As previously reported by The Inquisitr, she slayed a sultry bridal look for Rihanna’s Savage X Fenty show.
+Normani wowed in a white bra with lace detailing that she paired with a mesh slip skirt and latex stockings of the same color.
+Normani completed her ensemble with strappy heels and long white gloves, while placing a sheer veil over her head.
+She sported her dark shoulder-length hair down with a full fringe and accessorized with a jeweled necklace.